aurzenligl/pytest-logger/docs/index.rst

 pytest-logger
 ===================================

-The pytest-logger is a pytest plugin which handles logs emitted with Python's logging module.
+The pytest-logger is a `pytest`_ plugin which handles logs emitted by Python's `logging`_ module.
 Logs are output to terminal or files in configurable manner.

 .. toctree::